Friday, Dec. 4, 2020, 4 PM ET - Mazviita Chirimuuta - “Brain-Machine Analogies” - Crowdcast session direct link TBA

 Friday, Nov.
 13, 2020, 5 PM ET (Note the later start time!) - Gary Marcus - Crowdcast session direct link TBA

 Friday, Oct.
-2, 2020, 4 PM ET - Marcin Miłkowski - “Why think that the brain is not a computer?” - Crowdcast session direct link
+16, 2020, 4 PM ET - Recap and Panel Discussion - Crowdcast session direct link

 Friday, Sept.
 18, 2020, 4 PM ET - Melanie Mitchell - “The barrier of meaning for AI” - Artificial Intelligence Hits the Barrier of Meaning and On Crashing the Barrier of Meaning in AI - Crowdcast session direct link